LeonardoDaLuz/dotnet-container-watch-attach/README.md

 ## Known Issues

-- Debugging with containers has only been tested on Linux.

-- Normal debug tested with Windows and Linux.
 - Might be issues on Mac.
 The original ran on Mac, but I haven't been able to test it after my changes.
 I modified the part that obtains the process ID based on the process name.
 If any Mac user could look into this for me, I would appreciate it.
 - There is a race condition where the extension checks if the process exists, and if it does it will try to start a debug session moments later.
 If during that time the process is killed (by rebuilding for example) the debugger will fail to attach and terminate.